|8/12/2020||Extremist Groups: A Rising Threat|

 (Recorded, Posted) MRO’s Security Advisory Council (SAC) hosted a webinar on Cyber Security: Where Should We Start?
 This presentation discussed of some simple and effective techniques for organizations to start implementing cyber security controls to protect themselves and their systems from cyber threats.
 Topics included some simple controls and how to start implementing them as well as pointing attendees to some resources available to help organizations of all sizes get started with cyber security.

 |12/18/2019||Real World Lessons on Why You Should Build and Continuously Improve an Active Shooter Program |

-MRO’s Security Advisory Council (SAC) is pleased to announce it is hosting a webinar on real world lessons on why you should build and continuously improve an active shooter program.
+(Recorded, Not Posted) MRO’s Security Advisory Council (SAC) is pleased to announce it is hosted a webinar on real world lessons on why you should build and continuously improve an active shooter program.
 Building an active shooter program from the ground up.
-This webinar will explain how an active shooter program is a living plan that needs to change with current threats.
-This webinar will show how our program has developed over the years and how our employee’s confidence of surviving an incident has dictated the rate of progression.
+This webinar explains how an active shooter program is a living plan that needs to change with current threats.
+This webinar showed how our program has developed over the years and how our employee’s confidence of surviving an incident has dictated the rate of progression.